BriskenFinancials/use-case-template/cards/UC10000426-O-03-configure-sap-mbc-for-the-customers-company-code.md

 ## Outcome

-You will be able to confidently Collect all necessary information about the customers company code, such as chart of accounts and payment formats. accelerating progress and improving project alignment
+This enables you to collect all necessary information about the customers company code, such as chart of accounts and payment formats

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-03-bottom.png)